opencord/docs/profiles/seba/workflows/att-configure.md

 # Configure AT&T Workflow

-We assume your POD is already configured as per[this instructions](../configuration.md) (you need to complete only the first section)
+We assume your POD is already configured as per [this instructions](../configuration.md) (you need to complete only the first section)

 ## Whitelist population

+> NOTE: the whitelist can be populated at any time.
+> It doesn't need to be done upfront.

 To configure the ONU whitelist, you can use this TOSCA: